 I Tested Positive.
 What Now?

 If you test positive for an STI, know you’re not alone.
 By age 25, one in two sexually active people will contract an STI.
 Many can be cured with antibiotics and others can be treated effectively over time.
 Collaborate with your doctor about continued testing, treatment plans, and barrier methods for safer sex.

 Here are a few things to consider after testing positive:

 1. Be Informed.
-Talk with your physician about your STI and medications, treatment(s) available, and protecting your health and partner’s health by talking through options for prevention.
+Talk with a physician about your STI, medications, and treatment(s) available, and prevention options to protect your health and partner’s health.

 2. Find Support.
 Don’t feel you have to handle everything on your own.
 Talk to a trusted person or persons, a therapist, or check local organizations about STI support groups.